 *Child Mind Institute - Caring For Kids After A School Shooting

 Also, we will be reviewing our security plans to make sure we are doing all we can to provide safety measures on a daily basis and in cases of emergency.
-This work has been going on in earnest at Harvard Public Schools even before
+This work has been going on in earnest at Harvard Public Schools even before this tragedy.
+We are involved in grant work through several agencies which has us working together with other districts.
+Updated emergency plans were already shared with staff.

 We hold dear the trust you give us by sending your children to school and under our care.
 May you find comfort this weekend in sharing time with your family.
 I know I will find extra joy in hugging my young sons.